Heart Yang Deficiency – Palpitations, Cold and Weak

 Sometimes using other points brings it to the surface, like Tsusanli, Stomach 36 or Taiyuan, Lung 9 – but in someone who is very weak you may be rightly cautious of using too many points at the same time.
 If one of the reasons you are using this point is Yang deficiency, then moxa (see below) may awaken it; once it is awake you can rouse it further with your acupuncture needle.

 In young and/or healthy people with abundant Qi, the point can respond very quickly and you may find that the needle really does not need to penetrate far to get a reaction.
-Compare that with older or weaker patients for whom you may initially feel the tip of the needle is inside an empty tub.
+Compare that with older or weaker patients for whom you may initially feel as if the tip of the needle is inside an empty cave!

 When you need to strengthen Yang, Conception Vessel 6 is an excellent place to moxa.
 In case of collapse of Yang, use on a slice of ginger for added effect.